 All our printed packaging come with a protective gloss or matt varnish as standard but opting to add a High Gloss UV coating gives the packaging an ultra shiny finish.

-Spot UV still uses a High Gloss UV varnish to give the packaging a ultra shiny finish but instead of having the entire packaging coated you can specify to have only specific areas coated which can create some amazing eye-catching effects.
-For the packaging this is best used in conjunction with Matt Lamination.
-Reverse Board Printing also giving a nice effect.
-Spot UV is also an option the disc itself!
+Spot UV still uses a High Gloss UV varnish to overprint a screen printed CD or DVD to give the packaging a ultra shiny finish but instead of having the entire disc coated you can specify to have only specific areas coated which can create some amazing eye-catching effects.

 Concerned about the environment?
 Well we are here to help.
 Now you can promote your company as ecologically responsible as we offer you packaging that is made from recycled and recyclable materials.
 Not only is this a ‘green’ solution but using recycled card stock can add a really nice ‘rough’ effect to your packaging.

 Reverse Board Print